3800 42nd Avenue S,

 8 people favorited this theater

-In the late-1940’s, Sidney and William Volk wanted to replace their aging Falls Theater which was located on Minnehaha Avenue.
-They contracted with the premier theater architects of that period, Liebenberg and Kaplan, to build one of the finest theaters of that day - the Riverview Theater.
+In the late-1940’s, Sidney and William Volk wanted to replace their aging Falls Theatre (see separate page on Cinema Treasures) which was located on Minnehaha Avenue.
+They contracted with the premier theatre architects of that period, Liebenberg and Kaplan, to build one of the finest theatres of that day - the Riverview Theater.

-When it opened December 30, 1948, the Riverview Theater was treated to a huge debut that was featured in national publications.
-The theater’s first film was “June Bride” starring Bette Davis and Robert Montgomery.
+When it opened December 29, 1948, the Riverview Theatre was treated to a huge debut that was featured in national publications.
+The theatre’s first film was “June Bride” starring Bette Davis and Robert Montgomery.

-It remains an extremely popular theater and it is often hard to find a seat on weekends.
+It remains an extremely popular theatre and it is often hard to find a seat on weekends.